-Existing Security Features: The Device does not have any updates installation policy implemented.
-Hence, the users will not get any online updates.
+Existing Security Features: The SmartMedic platform components does not have any updates installation policy implemented.
+Hence, the users doesn’t get any notification of online updates.
 If Stryker identifies any potential vulnerabilities which require an update at the customer site, a new version of the solution will be released and customers will be informed about the action to be taken at their end.
 SmartMedic solutions contain malware protection embedded within the SmartMedic tablet.
 The Tablet also contains authorized service to install patches or software updates.
 Stryker has the ability to recover after damage or destruction of device data, and configuration information.

-Recommendation for customer (HDO): The customer is not allowed to access this component.
+Recommendation for customer (HDO): Any information regarding cyber security product upgrades can be requested from Stryker.

 20 Security Program Integration